 Values Dissonance: What looks perfectly fine to the Japanese panel is occasionally Squick to the American audience, and vice-versa.
 Not to mention some of the cultural differences on display.
 (Why does no one care that there's a drunk guy on the floor punching assistants?)

 IIRC, that wasn't just a drunk guy, that was the challenger's mentor.
-The rules prohibited him helping the challenger, but didn't say anything about abusing the assistants, for some reason.
+The rules prohibited him helping the challenger (which he freely violated later on anyway), but didn't say anything about abusing the assistants, for some reason.
 Yukio Hattori in particular was getting quite upset-sounding on commentary, as the assistants were from his nutrition college.

 He...was still hitting the sauce pretty hard.